dupr/duprkit/README.md

 compatibility reason, Debian doesn't distribute pre-built binaries with any higher ISA baseline than the generic one.
 (So this work actually suppresses and replaces the [SIMDebian project](https://github.com/SIMDebian/SIMDebian)).

+# Demo

+* fetch the DUR Default collection `./bin/fetch-collections`.

+* install the python script `./bin/unfold` and shell script `./bin/dupr` to your PATH.

+* search for your keywords in the collections `./bin/dupr search gotop`.

+* change directory to, e.g. `cd ./DefaultCollection/gotop/`.

+* build the gotop package, `dupr build gotop.durpkg`.

+* The way to install resulting .deb packages is omitted.
+I assume you know that.

+* FYI, the shell script `./bin/fold` can fold any existing debian directory into plain text file.

+* FYI, the file format specification of .f822 and .durpkg can be found in `./bin/unfold`.

+* FYI, 4 templates of .durpkg in different styles are available [here](./templates/)

 # Specifications